 - Works at a location where the employer has a minimum of 50 employees within 75 miles.2

-Generally, an employee must abide by his covered employer’s usual requirements for requesting leave.
+Generally, an employee must abide by his covered employer’s usual requirements for requesting time off.
 The purpose is to provide the employer with enough information to determine whether FMLA will be applied to the request.

-Typically, an employee must give his employer 30 days notice when the need for leave is foreseeable.
+Typically, an employee must give his employer 30 days notice when the need for time off is foreseeable.
 If 30 days notice is not possible, the employee must give notice as soon as he can under the circumstances.

-When an employee is requesting leave for an FMLA-qualifying purpose for the first time, the employee does not have to expressly assert FMLA rights.
-If an employee requests additional leave for the same qualifying condition, the employee must specifically make reference to either the qualifying reason for leave or the need for FMLA leave.
+When an employee is requesting time off for an FMLA-qualifying purpose for the first time, the employee does not have to expressly assert FMLA rights.
+If an employee requests additional leave for the same qualifying condition, the employee must specifically make reference to either the qualifying reason for time off or the need for FMLA leave.

 In order for this process to work, covered employees are required, under the law, to:

-- Post a notice that explains both rights and responsibilities under the FMLA;
+- Post a notice that explains both rights and responsibilities under the Act;

-- Include information about the FMLA in the employee handbooks or provide information to newly hired employees;
+- Include information about the Act in the employee handbooks or provide information to newly hired employees;

-- Notify employees whether the leave is designated as FMLA leave and the amount of leave that will be deducted from the employee’s FMLA entitlement.3
+- Notify employees whether the leave is designated as FMLA leave and the amount of leave that will be deducted from the employee’s FMLA time off entitlement.3

 When an employee returns from his FMLA leave, he/she must be restored to his/her original job or an equivalent that has equal pay, benefits, and other terms of employment.
-An employer cannot consider FMLA leave to be counted against any form of “no-fault” attendance policy.
+An employer cannot consider this time off to be counted against any form of “no-fault” attendance policy.

 Further, covered employers must continue the employee’s group health insurance coverage while the employee is on FMLA leave.5

 Employees who work at local education agencies are provided with special rules.
-In most cases, these rules apply to intermittent or reduced FMLA leave or the taking of FMLA leave near the end of a set school term.
+In most cases, these rules apply to intermittent or reduced FMLA leave or taking time off near the end of a set school term.

 In addition, salaried executive, administrative, and professional employees of covered employers who meet the Fair Labor Standards Act (FLSA) criteria for an exemption from minimum wage and overtime will not lose their FLSA-exempt status by utilizing any unpaid FMLA leave.6

-In most cases, the Wage and Hour Division of the U.S. Department of Labor is responsible for administering and enforcing the FMLA for the majority of employees.
-Further, most federal and some congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress.
+In most cases, the Wage and Hour Division of the U.S. Department of Labor is responsible for administering and enforcing the Act for the majority of employees.
+Further, most federal and some congressional employees are also covered by the law but are subject to the jurisdiction of the United States Office of Personnel Management or Congress.